luis5tb/bgp-agent/README.md

 ## Future enhancements
 - Add support for IPv6.
 - Allow to expose VM IPs on tenant networks (without FIPs).
+- Allow to configure some parameters instead of make them constants
 - Add different modes, in case only certain nodes are allowed to run the agent, i.e., only certain nodes are connected to the BGP peers.